Technology and Cyber Risk Management

 2.9.1 Disaster recovery program is established

-FRFIs should develop, implement and maintain an ERDP that sets out their approach to recovering technology services during a disruption.
+FRFIs should develop, implement and maintain an EDRP that sets out their approach to recovering technology services during a disruption.
 FRFIs should align the disaster recovery program with its business continuity management program.
 The EDRP should establish:

 • Accountability and responsibility for the availability and recovery of technology services, including recovery actions;